 Great care is taken to assess children on a wide range of abilities and to look for potential.
 The Admissions Registrars are happy to guide each family through the entrance procedure.
-For more information on our open days and 11+ entry assessments please call 01600 710 433 or enter your details on our online enquiry form.
+For more information on our open days and 11+ entry assessments please contact our admissions registrar, Mrs Diane Jakes on 01600 710 433, email email@example.com or register your interest online:

 General Entry Assessments for boys aged 11 include written tests in English, Mathematics and Verbal Reasoning, together with an informal interview and a report from present school.
 The English and mathematics papers are largely based upon levels 1-4 of the National Curriculum.
 Maths and English sample papers for entry to the senior school are available from the Admissions Registrar.